Ondansetron: Children

-Elderly

-It is not necessary to adjust the dosage for people under 75 years of age.
-The use of ondansetron has not been studied in people older than 75 years of age, and it is not known if dosage should be adjusted for this group.

-Poor liver function

-The maximum recommended dose for people with severe liver function impairment is 8 mg/day.
-In these people, ondansetron is cleared from the body at half to one-third the rate as in healthy people.
-The concentration of ondansetron in body tissues as opposed to plasma is also higher than in healthy people.
+Three open non-comparative studies have been conducted to assess the safety and efficacy of ondansetron in children receiving a variety of chemotherapy regimens.

+Ondansetron was well tolerated and none of the patients experienced extrapyramidal symptoms.

 Adverse effects

 Headache is the most common adverse effect.
 A review of use for post-operative nausea and vomiting found that for every 36 people treated, one would experience headache, which could be severe.

 Constipation, diarrhea, and dizziness are other commonly reported side effects.
 It is broken down by the hepatic cytochrome P450 system and it has little effect on the metabolism of other drugs broken down by this system.
-Anecdotally, ototoxicity has also been reported if injected too quickly.

 QT prolongation

 Use of ondansetron has been associated with prolongation of the QT interval, which can lead to a potentially fatal heart rhythm known as torsades de pointes.
 Although this may happen in any person with any formulation, the risk is most salient with the injectable (intravenous) form of the drug and increases with dose.
 The risk is also higher in people taking other medicines that prolong the QT interval, as well as in people with congenital long QT syndrome, congestive heart failure, and/or bradyarrhythmias.
 As such, single doses of injectable ondansetron should not exceed 16 mg at one time.
-(Oral dosing recommendations remain intact, including the recommendation of a single 24-mg oral dose when indicated.)
+(Oral dosing recommendations remain intact, including the recommendation of a single 24 mg oral dose when indicated.)
 Electrolyte imbalances should be corrected before the use of injectable ondansetron.
 People are cautioned to seek immediate medical care if symptoms such as irregular heartbeat/palpitations, shortness of breath, dizziness, or fainting occur while taking ondansetron.